 - It’s not about matchy-matchy

 Gone are the days where everyone wears white shirts and jeans.
 It’s less about matching, and more looks that “go” together.
-The easiest way to do this is to select main colours (and if you really want to get fancy, pick one or 2 sub colours, usually neutrals), then select garments in those colour pallets.
+The easiest way to do this is to select one outfit you really like, and build around it.
+In the case of this pic, I selected my dress and then picked everyone else’s outfit based on the colours in my dress.

 - Shop collections